-13. Assistance under an ECF arrangement is available for an initial three-year term, from the date of the Board decision approving the arrangement.
+15. Assistance under an ECF arrangement is available for an initial term of three to four years, from the date of the Board decision approving the arrangement.
+Normally, ECF arrangements would be expected to be approved for an initial three-year term.
+However, an initial duration of up to four years could be considered on occasion when needed to align more closely with the members' PRSP cycle, or when blending with EFF arrangements (see below).
 An ECF arrangement may be extended (including multiple times), subject to an overall five-year limit on the total duration of any ECF arrangement.
 After the expiration or cancellation of an ECF arrangement, additional ECF arrangements may be approved if the relevant qualification criteria are met.
 There is no limit on the number of successor ECF arrangements that can be approved.

-14. ECF arrangements can be extended at the request of the member to allow for the disbursement of rephased amounts16 or to provide additional resources (i.e., augmentation) in light of projected developments in the member's balance of payments position, subject to appropriate conditions consistent with the terms of assistance under the ECF.
-Such extensions involving rephasing of access may be appropriate in a variety of circumstances, including when (i) more time is needed to implement envisaged policies or reforms warranting a rephasing of access, (ii) to provide an augmentation such as when a shock has led to additional financing and adjustment needs, (iii) more time is needed to design a successor ECF-supported program, or (iv) the protracted balance of payments problem is expected to be resolved in two additional years or less.
+16. ECF arrangements can be extended at the request of the member to allow for the disbursement of rephased amounts22 or to provide additional resources (i.e., augmentation) in light of projected developments in the member's balance of payments position, subject to appropriate conditions consistent with the terms of assistance under the ECF.
+Such extensions involving rephasing of access may be appropriate in a variety of circumstances, including when (i) more time is needed to implement envisaged policies or reforms warranting a rephasing of access, (ii) to provide an augmentation such as when a shock has led to additional financing and adjustment needs, (iii) more time is needed to design a successor ECF-supported program, or (iv) the protracted balance of payments problem is expected to be resolved within the remaining maximum period of the ECF arrangement.
 Extensions may involve the establishment of additional reviews and can be combined with augmentations of access if warranted based on the criteria for augmentations discussed in Section D.

-16 Throughout the Handbook, "rephasing" refers to changes in the timing and/or level of programmed disbursements.
+22 Throughout the Handbook, "rephasing" refers to changes in the timing and/or level of programmed disbursements.

-15. Extensions must be requested by the member and approved by the Board before the expiration of the arrangement period.
+17. Extensions must be requested by the member and approved by the Board before the expiration of the arrangement period.
 Extensions are only possible if they are needed to allow for the disbursement of amounts under the arrangement.
-It is thus not possible to extend arrangements when all scheduled amounts have already been disbursed.17 Extensions are not automatic and are subject to appropriate conditions consistent with the terms of assistance under the ECF.
+It is thus not possible to extend arrangements when all scheduled amounts have already been disbursed.23 Extensions are not automatic and are subject to appropriate conditions consistent with the terms of assistance under the ECF.

-16. Extensions that involve rephasing and/or augmentations of access would normally be approved by the Board on the basis of a request in an LOI and in the context of a program review (where the conclusion of the review demonstrates that the program is on track).
+18. Extensions that involve rephasing and/or augmentations of access would normally be approved by the Board on the basis of a request in an LOI and in the context of a program review (where the completion of the review demonstrates that the program is on track).
 In exceptional circumstances (e.g., when a severe natural disaster prevents conducting the final review in a timely manner), extensions that involve rephasing may be approved by the Board outside the context of a scheduled program review, provided the authorities and staff have understandings on appropriate policies to be implemented through the next review, as documented by a letter from the authorities.
 Board approval would require a staff report that discusses the reasons for the extension, including why it is proposed outside the review context, the status of the program, and relevant policy understandings.